1123/ImplicitFeedbackRanking/README.md

-ImplicitFeedbackRanking: This project allows to mine the attractiveness of images or other items displayed on a web site by examining Web user behavior (clicks)
+Implicit Feedback Ranking:
 ===========================================

+This project allows to mine the attractiveness of images or other items displayed on a web site by examining Web user behavior (clicks).

 Counting clicks upon images displayed on a search results page (e.g. CD covers, pictures, applicants) allows to measure the attractiveness of these images.
 The